fttlov/JCAdvance/README.md

 The experimental externalpedals feature was tested using an old Logitech steering wheel.
 Although the initial tests were successful, this sample size is obviously too small to guarantee broad compatibility
 </details>

 ## Potential issues
-- Congfig.exe is written in AHK, high DPI settings in Windows may cause display issues.
+- Congfig.exe is written in AHK, low resolution or high DPI settings in Windows may cause display issues.
 If the text does not fit in the window or overlaps, temporarily lower the DPI setting or change your screen resolution
 - Your antivirus might flag Config.exe because of library calls.
 The source code is open, but if you're paranoid, don't use it, .ini files are wainting for you
 - If you’re experiencing poor connectivity or vibration issues (like infinite rumble) when two Joy-Cons are connected at the same time, try a different Bluetooth adapter.
 Known reliable adapters include the ASUS USB-BT400 and cheaper alternatives based on the same BCM20702 chip, as well as some Bluetooth 4.0 adapters from Ugreen.
 There are several threads on Reddit discussing this issue